minho42/blog/public/2022-04-14-firebase-security-rules-likes/index.md

 Unlike button can:

-- `delete` document if no one likes the post anymore.
+- `delete` document if no one likes the post any more.
 - `update` document by removing user but leaving other people as is

 ### read